Adopt a Camel!

 We then decided to house Zar’aan together with the bulls Tunesie and Asfur for much needed male energy, which helped for his mourning process and development.

 Now Zar’aan has become an adult bull in the prime of his life and there are even trek participants riding on him!

 As vulnerable as he was as a youngster, he now completely blossomed!
 He is close friends with Tunesie who protects him and it seems that Zar’aan even becomes a second Tunesie in terms of character: a charmer!

-Zar’aan is one of the six camels who were castrated in 2016.
+Zar’aan is one of the six camels who were gelded in 2016.

 ♥ Naughty Dalèl

-Dalèl from Subaih was born in 2015 and is rapidly moving towards an adult bull.
+Dalèl from Subaih was born in 2015 and is now a beautiful adult bull.
 His father is Subhan from Joyce.
 When Dalèl was born, Subaih himself named him with this name.

 And so he symbolizes Dalèl after whom the foundation is named.